mdwicker/inklings-timeline/README.md

 - Restructure to use modules once my skill level grows

 ## Notes
 This is still quite messy because I'm still learning!
-I've decided to jump in and do what I can even if it isn't perfect.
+I've decided to jump in and get my hands dirty without waiting to be an expert, so that I can learn by doing!
+I'm definitely hoping to keep tweaking this as my skills grow, so that it can grow with me.